 Whilst every customer journey map will be a little different (and that’s good!) there are some guiding principles from which the value of them flows:

-- Customer centric – describe the customer’s experience from the customer’s point of view, not the business’s.
+- Customer centric – describe the customer’s experience from the customer’s point of view, not that of the business.
 This is a tool to help you build empathy with your customers and understand their motivations.

 - Multi-channel – include all the touch points that a customer experiences, not just the website or app.
 The customer’s experience is holistic, and digital, physical and in-person interactions need to be considered together.
 You can’t appreciate the full customer experience by looking at different touch points in isolation.